A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Numerical results

 \subsection{Convergence test and cost analysis}

-Firstly, we study the convergence of the MSCG and compare it to that of the standard CG for a simple problem.
-The problem is to solve \eqref{eq:helmholtz} in a unit square $\Omega = (0,1)^2$ for $\rho = \wn = 1$, where the Dirichlet condition and source term are chosen such that the exact solution is
+We start by studying the convergence of the MSCG method and compare it to that of the standard CG method for a simple problem.
+We consider problem \eqref{eq:helmholtz} in a unit square $\Omega = (0,1)^2$ for $\rho = \wn = 1$, where the Dirichlet condition and source term are chosen such that the exact solution is

-The exact solution is a planewave of wavenumber $k$ propagating in the $\theta$ direction.
+The exact solution is a plane wave of wavenumber $k$ propagating in the $\theta$ direction.
 The results reported here correspond to $\theta = \pi/4$ and $k = 6$.

-For the CG discretization, we consider a homogeneous triangulation of $2n^2$ elements with uniform element size of $h = 1/n$.
+For the CG discretization, we consider a homogeneous discretization of $2n^2$ triangular elements with uniform element size of $h = 1/n$.
 For the MSCG, we subdivide the domain into $q^2$ uniform squares, each of them with $2n^2/q^2$ triangles of uniform element size of $h = q/n$.
-To represent the solution we consider both polynomial order $p=1,\,2$ for all subdomains; for the interfaces, besides considering a polynomial order sufficient to capture the frequency of the problem, for instance 10, we also require for any boundary face that the local discretization is finer than the global discretization in order to capture the boundary conditions prescribed by the Lagrange polynomial.
+To represent the solution, we consider both polynomial order $p=1,\,2$ for all subdomains; for the interfaces, besides considering a maximum polynomial order sufficient to capture the frequency of the problem, for instance 10, we also require for any boundary face that the local discretization is finer than the global discretization in order to capture the boundary conditions prescribed by the Lagrange polynomial.
 Hence we take $p^{\mathsf{f}} = \min \lbrace 10,np/q \rbrace$, and discretize each global face with a single high-order element.

-We compute the $L^2(\Omega)$ errors for both methods for $n = 8,16,32,64,128$ and $q = 1,2,4,8$ for the subdivisions, and the results are collected in Table \ref{tab:p1} for $p=1$ and Table \ref{tab:p2} for $p=2$.
-The errors for both methods coincide, and yield the expected convergence rate of $\mcal{O}(h^{p+1})$ for smooth solutions.
-Indeed, as long as the global polynomial order suffices for the frequency of interest, the error will be dominated by the subproblems, where both methods have the same discretization.
+We compute the $L^2(\Omega)$ errors for both methods for $n = 8,16,32,64,128$.
+Since the global polynomial order suffices for the frequency of interest, the error is dominated by the subproblems, where both methods have the same discretization, hence both the \RT{CG and MSCG errors for different $q$ values coincide}, and yield the expected convergence rate of $\mcal{O}(h^{p+1})$ for smooth solutions, see Table \ref{tab:p1}.